 - Diploma in Mental Handicap Studies 1991

 My nursing experience began in 1988 with people with learning difficulties which became more managerial than therapeutic, so in 1997 I moved into addiction work.
 This included facilitating therapeutic groups and providing one to one support which is where my interest in counselling began.
 I have also had nursing experience in a palliative care setting.

-I counsel for the NHS focussing on addictions and run a private counselling practice one day a week working with a wide range of people.
+I counsel for the NHS focussing on addictions and run a private counselling practice two days a week working with a wide range of people.

 As part of my NHS work and BACP membership I am involved in continuing professional development.